Conditional Routing in LangGraph Workflows

 Compiling state graphs with conditional edges

-In real-world applications, agentic workflows cannot simply follow a linear sequence of steps.
-To build responsive systems, your graph needs to make decisions.
-Conditional Routing is the mechanism in LangGraph that enables dynamic branching, allowing the output of one node to dictate which node is executed next.
+In real-world applications, agentic workflows cannot just follow a straight line of steps.
+To build responsive systems, our graph needs to make decisions.
+Conditional routing is the LangGraph feature for this.
+It lets the output of one node decide which node runs next.

-This guide demonstrates how to build a social media customer service agent that routes incoming tweets based on their sentiment.
-The agent uses a local DeepSeek-R1 model to perform sentiment analysis, wraps the model using Pydantic structured schemas, and applies conditional routing logic to generate tone-appropriate responses.
+In this blog, we build a social media customer service agent that routes incoming tweets by their sentiment.
+The agent uses a local DeepSeek-R1 model for sentiment analysis.
+We wrap the model with a Pydantic structured schema, then apply conditional routing to generate tone-appropriate responses.

-Before proceeding, make sure you are familiar with the core graph components.
-Refer to the Introduction to LangGraph and Stateful Workflows guide as a prerequisite.
+Before we start, we should know the core graph components.
+See the Introduction to LangGraph and Stateful Workflows guide as a prerequisite.

 Master LangGraph and LangChain